arunlam/finztrust/README.md

   - Run command in Command-Prompt: `> java -jar finztrust.jar`

   #### II.
 For Developer: ####
-  - Download the project folder and import into Eclipse IDE
+  - Download the project folder and import into Eclipse IDE.
+Or you can clone it from github to Eclipse IDE.
   - In case of required library `java-json.jar` get an error, Right-click on project folder `Finztrust` -> `Properties` -> `Java Build Path` -> `Libraries` and then `add External JARs` from `Finztrust/libs directory`.
   - Run as Java Application